frctl/fractal/docs/directory-structure.md

 ## Components

-A component is **a directory whose name begins with an `@` symbol**.
+A component is a **directory whose name begins with an `@` symbol**.
 In the example above there are therefore three components defined: `button`, `card` and `modal`.

+By default, the following files within a component directory have 'special' meaning to Fractal:

+* `config.{js|json|yml}`: Configuration file.
+* `view.*`: View template file.
+A component can have multiple views in order to support different template engines.
+* `README.md`: Markdown document containing usage info/docs for the component.

+Any other files found within the component will be treated as resources of the component.

 ## Collections

-A collection is defined as a **directory that contains at least one other sub-collection or component**.
+A collection is a **directory that contains at least one other sub-collection or component**.
 Collections are used to group components together.

+A collection directory may contain a configuration file (`config.{js|json|yml}`) for customising its behaviour.